vvvy/webhdfs-rs/README.md

 See  [`src/bin/webhdfs.rs`](src/bin/webhdfs.rs) or [`tests/it.rs`](tests/it.rs) for usage examples.

-NOTE: This is a work in progress.

-NOTE: This is an Alpha phase software.
-API could change towards version 1.0.
+NOTE: APIs are not yet stabilized and may change towards version 1.0.

 TODO list (2nd checkbox is IT coverage)